AMDS123/ASPageControl/README.md

 # ASPageControl
-a custom PageControl like UIPageControl
+A custom PageControl like UIPageControl